 The problem arose when I allowed this nightmare to translate over into my reality.
 Sounds silly, I know.
 But one day I thought I was literally about to be sick or pass out from driving over said bridge.
 By my early twenties, I became uncomfortable driving over overpasses and by my 25th birthday, I refused to drive over ANY and ALL overpasses.
 If you have ever been to Houston, you know that this is quite debilitating on the roadway because I swear, all roads lead to overpasses. *exits, sits in traffic, turns left underneath all the overpasses above, re-enters roadway ten minutes later*

-Fellow anxiety sufferers may recognize this behavior, but it took me awhile to admit that I had “anxiety” as it seeped into other parts of my life.
+Fellow anxiety sufferers may recognize this behavior, but it took me awhile to admit that I had “anxiety” as it seeped into other parts of my life (reading my past few posts, I’m certain that you’ve already diagnosed my madness).
 I began reading self-help books incessantly.
 I don’t think they helped a ton, because mostly I was FOCUSING on my anxiety, the very pest that was the source of my misery!
 But something I DID learn was that in order to overcome your fears, you gotta face them.
 FACE YOUR FEARS.
 Take a good look at them, think about how much bigger you are than them (we’re talkin’ elephants vs. mice) and face them head on.

-So I began driving over small overpasses.
-I recognized how uncomfortable I was.
-I also recognized that they weren’t breaking beneath me, and I was still in control of my vehicle.
+So I began driving over small overpasses, noticing how uncomfortable I was.
+I also recognized that the bridges weren’t breaking beneath me, and I was still in control of my noble Mazda.
 I kept driving over the overpass day in and day out until I no longer thought about it.
 I could sing along to my radio and then look in my rearview mirror and my fear was behind me.
 Then I started driving over other overpasses, and a few weeks ago, I drove over the tallest overpass that I have seen in Houston.
 TWICE.
-NOT EVEN SCARY.
+Ain’t nothin’ but a thang.

 I have NOT driven over the one big bridge in my dreams that haunts me, but I am going to before I move out of Houston.
 I honestly feel like I could without freaking the eff out.
 Maybe I can even get it on video?
 Who knows.
 But I will f’sho document when I conquer that.
 Allow me to leave you an image (thanks, google):